GraphLabsSuite/Core.Graphs/README.md

 ### For contributors
 * install Node, npm/yarn, WebStorm/Intellij IDEA
 * look at package.json file to see how to run tests
-* do not forget to update version before publishing
+* do not forget to update version and to compile before publishing
 * while contributing, write maximum comments
 * add specification tags of JSDoc to every function and class you have created
 * seek to write tests over every functionality you adds to the module